On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Approximating the Boundary with Continuous Graphs

-and correspond to the tangential directions on $\partial E_\eps$ at $x(a) := x + a\xi + h^ {\xi, y}(a)\eps^{-1}(x - y)$.
 According to Proposition~\ref{Prop_Tangents_are_Defined} these in turn coincide with the extremal outward directions $\xi_a^+$ and $\xi_a^-$ at $x(a)$.
-Since the $\xi$-coordinates of the corresponding extremal contributors $y_a^+, y_a^-$ lie on the interval $[0, \eps/2]$, the directional derivatives necessarily satisfy the upper bound (see Figure~\ref{Figure_Maximal_Tangent})
+Note that the $\xi$-coordinates of the corresponding extremal contributors $y_a^+, y_a^-$ lie on the interval $[0, \eps/2]$, see Figure~\ref{Figure_Maximal_Tangent}.
+Thus, the directional derivatives necessarily satisfy the upper bound